English Teaching Job In China, Guangzhou

 I then had the male English teacher interviewer.
 He may as well be walking around with his cock flopped out, how irreverent he is, but he just does not care.
 He still keeps his job because he is the Head English teacher.

-Then I had the dorky, bookworm girl with the white top on, with a skinny body.
+Then I had the dorky, bookworm Chinese girl with the white top on over her skinny body.
 She looks like the innocent type, the curious type.

 The Office Layout

-Once done in the HR interview, the girl walked me around, and showed me level 9.
+Once done in the HR interview, the girl walked me around World International English, and showed me level 9.
 Level 9 is really nice.
 The middle section is where people apply to become students in World International English.

-Students will pass reception and come to the middle section of the floor, which is a round section of dividers.
+Students will pass reception and come to the middle section of the floor, which is a rectangular section of dividers.
 Inside the dividers is a rectangular space with desks and computers.
-That is where all the workers sit and student applications are registered.
+That is where all the office workers sit and student applications are registered.

-All the rooms around the outside perimeter are teaching classes, as well as larger offices.
+All the rooms around the outside perimeter are English teaching classes, as well as larger offices.

 Then there is a finance department next door, also with two desks in one small room.
 In Australia it would be one desk per room.